-The Counseling Program requires all Mental Health Counseling interns to register for CT status with the Ohio Counselor, Social Worker, and Marriage and Family Therapists Board (CSWMFT Board).
+The Counseling Program requires all Mental Health Counseling interns to register for CT status with the Ohio Counselor, Social Worker, and Marriage and Family Therapists Board (CSWMFT Board), unless an out-of-state placement and CT waiver is approved.
 The Trainee Supervision Agreement form necessary for obtaining CT status must be obtained online from the Ohio CSWMFT Board website.

-It is the intern's responsibility to monitor and maintain his or her own CT status.
-If an intern allows his or her CT status to lapse and his or her agency continues to bill clients for the intern's services, both the intern and the agency may be charged with illegal practice.
+It is the intern's responsibility to monitor and maintain CT status.
+If an intern allows the CT status to lapse and the placement agency continues to bill clients for the intern's services, both the intern and the agency may be charged with illegal practice.
 It is solely the intern's responsibility to comply with rules governing the practice of counseling.

 To ensure that all applicants for CT status are duly enrolled in an internship, the Ohio CSWMFT Board must verify student enrollment each term.
-To facilitate the process of verification, the Counseling Program sends the Board the names of students enrolled in Field Practicum, Master's Counseling Internship, and the Doctoral Internship.
+To facilitate the process of verification, students must provide transcripts upon request from the board.